debamitr1012/Miscellaneous_Codes/README.md

 4. Apply Merge Sort to count inversion pairs in an array.
 Two elements a[i] and a[j] form an inversion pair if a[i] > a[j] and i < j.
 Example: The sequence 2, 4, 1, 3, 5 has three inversions (2, 1), (4, 1), (4, 3).

 ## Week 3:
-1. Find neighbors of the median element in an array using partitioning strategy of Quick-Sorting method.
+1. Find neighbours of the median element in an array using partitioning strategy of Quick-Sorting method.
 2. Apply Strassen’s Matrix Multiplication strategy for odd dimensional square matrix.
 3. Arrange a list of words (each of equal length) using dictionary sorting strategy.